nadhiada/outfitmate/README.md

 6. That's it!
 You can now start planning your outfits.

-## 🌐 Live Demo

-Check out our live demo at: [https://outfit-mate.infinityfreeapp.com/](https://outfit-mate.infinityfreeapp.com/)
+For detailed installation instructions, check the [Installation Guide](#).

 ## ⚙️ Usage

 After setting up the app, here’s how you can use **Outfit Mate**:

 1. **Sign Up / Log In**: Create an account or log in if you already have one.
-2. **Add Clothes**: Start adding items to your wardrobe.
-You can categorize them by type (e.g., shirts, pants, shoes).
-3. **Create Outfits**: Select pieces from your wardrobe and combine them to create stylish outfits.
-4. **Plan Your Week**: Sync your outfits with your calendar and plan your week’s outfits in advance.
-5. **Get Inspired**: If you're out of ideas, Outfit Mate will suggest random outfits based on your preferences and the weather.
+2. **Plan Your Daily Outfit**: Just choose your gender, event type, and age, and Outfit Mate will suggest outfits tailored to your profile.
+3. **Feedback & Inquiry Form**: Users can submit suggestions, feedback, or questions directly through the form available on the website.
+4. **Contact Options**: Users can send feedback via the form, or contact us through email and WhatsApp

 ## 🤝 Contributing